-for $i=1,\dots,N$, and that the signal set $\signalset$ is invariant to the action of a group $\group$, that is $T_g\signalset = \signalset$ for all transformations $T_1,\dots, T_{\ntransf} \in \R{n\times n}$.
-We do not assume that $p(x)$ is also $\group$-invariant, which is a more stringent condition, \red{although this setting is still covered here as a special case.} As with the multiple operator case, we first focus on the noiseless case, leaving the discussion of the effect of noise for~\Cref{sec: noise}.
-The invariance property provides us with a simple but powerful way learning the model with incomplete measurements~\cite{chen2021equivariant}: for all group elements the following holds
+for $i=1,\dots,N$.
+We do not assume that the distribution $p(x)$ is also $\group$-invariant, which is a more stringent condition, \red{although this setting is still covered here as a special case, since any $\group$-invariant $p(x)$ has a $\group$-invariant support.} As with the multiple operator case, we first focus on the noiseless case, leaving the discussion about the effect of noise for~\Cref{sec: noise}.

+The invariance property provides us with a simple but powerful way of learning the model with incomplete measurements~\citep{chen2021equivariant}: for all group elements the following holds

 where both $x_i$ and $x_{i'}$ belong to the signal set due to the invariance property.
 Equation~\Cref{eq:virtual} tells us that we can implicitly access $\ntransf$ different measurement operators $A_g=AT_g$, each one associated with a nullspace $\nullAg$ which might differ from $\nullA$.
 Thus, we have a similar setting as in~\Cref{sec:multiple ops}, with the additional constraint that the operators $A_g$ are related by some transform $A_g=AT_g$, where the transforms $\{T_g\}_{g\in\group}$ can be seen as the action of some group $\group$.
 As the virtual forward operators $A_g$ are related by the group action, we cannot directly apply the results in~\Cref{sec:multiple ops}, which assume that the operators are independent, and we require further analysis.
-The following toy example provides intuition of how the invariance can help in learning the model:
+The following toy example provides intuition of how the invariance property can help in learning the model: